Support road.cc

 To keep his condition private, Hoy opted for a cold cap, which meant he didn’t lose his hair but was “like your head being in a vice”.
 He said he was “absolutely broken” and felt “like a wimp” after a particularly violent allergic reaction to his second round of chemotherapy.

-With his chemo ending in spring, Hoy regained full physical fitness, saying he had only missed five full days on the bike throughout his treatment.
+With his chemo ending in spring, Hoy regained full physical fitness, saying he had only missed five full days of riding his bike throughout the treatment.
 He has also returned to broadcasting, and is currently out with the BBC for the UCI Track Cycling World Championships.

 Sadly, Hoy revealed more distressing news for the family, as Sarra was also diagnosed with uncurable multiple sclerosis (MS), telling him in December of last year.